I can hear you now…“What? Me say ‘no’ to abundance??? Not on your life!”

 “But you don’t have services with us yet,” she said.

 “What?
 I have no idea what you’re talking about.
-I have a Sprint cell phone, I spent a total of 4½ hours at your office here in Denver over the last three days, and finally I think everything is ironed out.
+I have a Sprint cell phone, I spent a total of 4½ hours at your store over the last three days, and finally I think everything is ironed out.
 Please.
 Do NOT change a thing.”

 She said, “There are only about 14 of us who know the ins and outs of the new half-priced plan, and I’m here to help you.”

 And again, I couldn’t believe what I was hearing.
 “You’re telling me that in the entire United States there are only 14 of you that know how to set this up and yet you’ve got a national advertising campaign on television?”

 Oh my God, I thought, I guess I’m no damned good at creating what I want.

 Boni – Well, feeling powerful didn’t last long, did it?
 She jumped to self-judgment really quickly.
 We all tend to do that, but staying conscious and re-thinking those thoughts will help.

 What might she have thought if she’d caught herself?

 Perhaps this: “Whoops.
 That wasn’t very empowering of me.
 Okay, I take that back.
 I am really good at creating what I want.
 Gosh, look at all the scarcity and struggle I’ve created in the past—I created that as surely as I’m about to create abundance now.
 I am as powerful of a creator as they come.